airyhq/airy/docs/docs/api/authentication.md

 ---

-In order to communicate with the Airy Core API, you need a valid [JWT](https://jwt.io/) token.
-Get a valid token by sending a request to the login endpoint [login](#login).
-It returns a short-lived JWT token you can use for HTTP requests.
+In order to communicate with the Airy Core API, you need a valid [JWT Token](https://jwt.io/) token.
+The login endpoint [login](#login) returns such a short-lived token which can be used to authenticate with endpoints via the [Bearer Authorization header](https://tools.ietf.org/html/rfc6750#section-2.1).

 ## Login